diegomestre2/academic-kickstart/content/authors/tome/_index.md

   url: "https://www.cwi.nl/"

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Ph.D.
-Student in the Centrum Wiskunde & Informatica - Amsterdam NL.
+Student at CWI - Amsterdam NL.
 My research interest is in database architectures, specifically related to the usage of emerging hardware to accelerate columnar databases, data compression, and make use of co-processing with GPUs.

 interests:
 - In-memory Database Management Systems